Logomorph/MacroKeyboard/README.md

 Besides this, the top left key "master", when long pressed, transmits <kbd>CMD</kbd> + <kbd>control</kbd> + <kbd>shift</kbd> + <kbd>option</kbd> + <kbd>F1</kbd> and puts the keyboard in sleep mode.
 This is useful for setting up a shortcut to lock the Mac.

 After 5 minutes where no keys are pressed, the keyboard turns off the bluetooth module and the arduino goes to deep sleep.
-The "master" key acts as a weke-up key and will turn the arduino and the bluetooth back on.
+The "master" key acts as a wake-up key and will turn the arduino and the bluetooth back on.
 In my use, the battery lasts about 2-3 weeks.

 At startup, holding the *master* key and the first key on its right and then turning on the power, will force *Pairing mode* Holding *master* and the second key on its right will clear all paired devices.
+# Folder structure

+    .
+    ├── src                         # source code for the arduino ├── stl                         # STL files for the case and the lid

 # Bill of materials
 | Item | Description |